Premiership of Danielle Smith: AHS and MHCare sole-source contracts

-31st Alberta Legislature
+31st Alberta Legislature (2023-present)

 Smith led the UCP to victory in a fiercely contested election, securing a reduced majority against Rachel Notley's New Democratic Party.
 The UCP's vote share declined slightly from 55% to 53%, resulting in the loss of eleven seats.
 Notably, the UCP came second in Calgary but won nearly all seats outside Edmonton and Calgary.

 In May, following the 2025 Canadian federal election, Smith announced that her government would hold a referendum on Alberta's separation from Canada if citizens gathered enough signatures to prompt a referendum.
 In July, a report was published about the 2024 Jasper wildfire, stating the UCP government hindered firefighting efforts with constant requests for information and by seeking to exercise decision-making authority, despite not being jurisdictionally responsible.
 The report stated the interference disrupted the focus of incident commanders and forced them to spend time managing inquiries and issues instead of fighting the fire and leading the re-entry of residents, resulting in more damage being caused that could have otherwise been prevented.
 Smith demanded the report be retracted and that the fire-stricken town of Jasper apologize for it, and in response Jasper mayor Richard Ireland stated that they would stand by the report and not retract it.

 On May 26, 2025, Smith announced her intention to ban books containing "sexual content" from school libraries in Alberta.
 A list of books to be banned was provided for by anti-LGBTQ groups "Parents for Choice in Education" (a parental rights group) and Action4Canada.
-The book ban was to be implemented for October 1st, 2025, but was put on pause on September 2nd over backlash.
+The book ban was to be implemented for October 1, 2025, but was put on pause on September 2 over backlash.

+Smith announced an October 2026 provincial referendum on nine questions, including immigration and Constitutional changes.
+On May 21, 2026, Smith announced a tenth referendum question, on whether Alberta should remain within Canada or pursue a path toward a binding referendum on separating from Canada.